JasonSteelmanCoder/east_us_mycorrhizal_changes/readme.md

 Relevant data from these two sources have been included for your convenience as mycorrhiza_brundrett_tedersoo.csv and mycorrhiza_akhmetzhanova.csv.
 Other trees are classified in the file called mycorrhiza_mkt.csv.
-The original sources for those classifications are included in the `source` column of that table.
+The original sources for those classifications are included in the 'source' column of that table.

 ## Steps to Build the AM / EM Map: